Skip to main content

 Female Hormonal Optimization Protocols

 For women, hormonal optimization is often focused on navigating the complex changes of perimenopause and menopause.
-The decline in during this transition is directly linked to a higher incidence of depression, anxiety, and cognitive complaints.
+The decline in estrogen and progesterone during this transition is directly linked to a higher incidence of depression, anxiety, and cognitive complaints.
 Protocols are designed to replenish these hormones in a safe and physiologic manner.

 • Testosterone for Women A frequently overlooked component of female hormonal health is testosterone.
 Women produce and require testosterone for energy, mood, libido, and cognitive clarity.
 Low-dose Testosterone Cypionate, administered via weekly subcutaneous injections, can be highly effective in restoring these functions.